kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

 You can finally issue a new PR as [this example](https://github.com/kubernetes/test-infra/pull/34668/files) one.

-Additionally update/check the following scripts, if you've found any issues with them:
+Additionally update/fix the following scripts, if you've found any issues with or a way to improve them (they are fragile):
 - `hack/run-in-python-container.sh`
 - `releng/run.sh`
 - `releng/prepare_release_branch.py`